Why You Need Fleet Management Security TodaySeptember 25, 2019

 With mutual authentication and encryption, GuardKnox can send telematics data through the Palo Alto Networks® GlobalProtect™ secure communication channel.
 Using the Palo Alto® network for transmitting data to your Security Operations Center ensures that your data is fully protected from hackers and cybercriminals during transmission and that cyberthieves can’t use it to launch an over-the-air cyberattack.

-GuardKnox is SOC-agnostic and can integrate into any Security Operations Center to enable SOC providers to perform data mining, data analysis and monetization—a rapidly growing market that is expected to reach $750 billion by 2030.
+GuardKnox is VSOC-agnostic and can integrate into any Vehicle Security Operations Center to enable VSOC providers to perform data mining, data analysis and monetization—a rapidly growing market that is expected to reach $750 billion by 2030.

 In addition, GuardKnox has collaborated with DXC technology, a world leader in fleet management and Fleet Management Security, to secure and monitor the data traffic between fleets of commercial vehicles and their own backend security operations center (SOC).
 DXC analyzes fleet data for third parties to reduce fuel consumption, decrease vehicle wear and tear, lower operational costs and more, without the overhead and headache of physically maintaining a Security Operations Center.